tiny8877/okta.github.io/_source/_posts/2019-04-23-user-account-linking-alexa-aspnet-web-api.md

 }
 ```

-Notice the else statement - if the access code is expired or null, sending a response with a card type of **LinkAccount** lets Alexa know to assist the user in the sign in process and will redirect them to enable or disable then reenable the skill and redirect them to Okta’s sign in screen.
+Notice the else statement - if the access code is expired or null, sending a response with a card type of **LinkAccount** lets Alexa know to assist the user in the sign in process and will redirect them to enable or disable then reenable the skill and redirect them to Okta's sign in screen.
 Finally, redeploy your service.

->You can customize the Okta hosted sign-in page with your company logo and colors so the user doesn’t have to see that Okta is the provider.
+>You can customize the Okta hosted sign-in page with your company logo and colors so the user doesn't have to see that Okta is the provider.
 For more on Sign In widget customization, check out [the docs](https://help.okta.com/en/prod/Content/Topics/Settings/custom-okta-hosted-sign-in-page.htm).

 ## Beta Test your Secure Account Linked Alexa Skill

 Almost done!
 Create a sample user within Okta with an email address you can access that is different than your super admin one - in order to simulate an existing user.
-While you can use your super admin login to test, I always think it’s a better idea to set up a QA test account.
+While you can use your super admin login to test, I always think it's a better idea to set up a QA test account.

 Go to **Users** > **People** and click **Add Person**.
 Fill in the details and click **Save**.